 - Only wash your clothes after a few uses

-- Harvest rainwater a few different ways to save water and have for later use.
+- Harvest rainwater in a few different ways to save water and have it for later use.
 If you’d like more information on harvesting rainwater – read up on your options here.

-- Use a broom instead of a hose to clean patios, sidewalk, and driveways
+- Use a broom instead of a hose to clean patios, sidewalks, and driveways

-- When giving your pets a fresh bowl of water, use the left over to water plants and trees around the house or yard.
+- When giving your pets a fresh bowl of water, use the leftovers to water plants and trees around the house or yard.

 - Only order water at a restaurant if you’re going to drink it.

 Making these simple changes in your life and around your house can make such a huge difference overall.
 Not only are you helping yourself, but you’re helping your community and your environment.
 It may be a bit challenging to remember everything at first, but as time goes on you’ll pick up these habits and take them as your own.